 You might feel overwhelmed once you've done your inventory and converted all your shoulds into boundary statements.

-It's a lot of things to tackle at once, and the thought of sending your work, marriage, family, friends and personal life into disarray might be terrifying.
+There are a lot of things to tackle at once, and the thought of throwing your work, marriage, family, friends, and personal life into disarray might be terrifying.

 The good news is that that is unlikely to happen.
 Setting boundaries rarely goes as badly as we expect, especially not in the long term.
 Most of the things we fear are: